V5 User GuideLast Updated: 8/8/2025

 To read more about using value predicates in target expressions and to see the full syntax, please read the full target expression reference.

-Click-through Heatmap
+Click-through heatmap

 Optimisation Performance